Last Updated on August 4, 2022 by Jeremy

 We've tried several of the more popular corkscrew styles out there and wanted to share our thoughts on those in this corkscrew review.

-It is also worth noting that we have only compared manual wine opener types to date.
+It is also worth noting that we have only compared manual types of wine openers to date.
 Automatic corkscrews do exist, but outside of a few select cases we think the manual ones work just fine for most home bars.
 Likewise, the products linked in this guide are not necessarily the exact brands we personally own but are quite close in design all the same as a starting point.

 A twist corkscrew, to me at least, is anything with just the screw element (sometimes called a worm) and little-to-no additional equipment designed to help remove the cork from the bottle.
 Think old-fashioned corkscrews like the one pictured above or those found on a higher-end Swiss army knife.
 They are basic and impressively hard to use as the mechanism to remove the cork is almost entirely due to a strong pulling motion outward.